LukeShortCloud/rootpages/src/commands/virtualization.rst

-   exec -it <POD> -- /bin/bash, enter into a pod with an interactive Bash shell port-forward <POD> <LOCAL_PORT>:<POD_PORT>, create a port forward on the 127.0.0.1 localhost to help with debugging network services port-forward --address 0.0.0.0 <POD> <LOCAL_PORT>:<POD_PORT>, create a port forward that listens on all IP addresses get deployments --all-namespaces, show all deployments delete -n <NAMESPACE> deployment <DEPLOYMENT>, delete a deployment (a pod and all of it's replicas) get pvc, show all persistent volume claims get pv, show all persistent volumes delete pvc <PVC>, delete a persistent volume claim delete pv <PV>, delete a persistent volume
+   exec -it <POD> -- /bin/bash, enter into a pod with an interactive Bash shell port-forward <POD> <LOCAL_PORT>:<POD_PORT>, create a port forward on the 127.0.0.1 localhost to help with debugging network services port-forward --address 0.0.0.0 <POD> <LOCAL_PORT>:<POD_PORT>, create a port forward that listens on all IP addresses get <API> --all-namespaces, show all objects created from the specified API get all --all-namespaces, show every object on the Kubernetes cluster delete <API> <OBJECT>, delete an object apply -f <FILE_DIR_OR_URL>, apply a declarative configuration file diff -f <FILE_DIR_OR_URL>, show the difference between the live object configuration and the specified object configuration

 minikube
 ~~~~~~~~